 These are some of the best things we’ve used or wish we had used when we traveled with our kids and will make great gifts for a travel kid in your life.

-Also note that this blog isn’t catered purely toward toward little kids.
+Also, note that this blog isn’t catered purely toward little kids.
 We’ve included travel gift ideas for a variety of different ages from 6 to 16.
 We hope this helps you shop for travel gifts for older kids as well.

 Disclosure: This blog may contain affiliate links.
-When you make a purchase through one of these links we receive a small commission at no extra charge to you 🙂
+When you purchase through one of these links we receive a small commission at no extra charge to you 🙂

 Low Price Travel Gifts for Kids – Up to $25

 Cribbage is a classic family card game that can be both engaging for teens and also simple enough for kids as young as 7.
-Cribbage board can be big, bulky and not so travel-friendly but this travel sized is perfect for kids to stay entertained while traveling.
+Cribbage boards can be big, bulky, and not so travel-friendly but this travel sized is perfect for kids to stay entertained while traveling.
 As a bonus, there are dozens of other games that can be played with this board.

 You don’t have to be trekking a mountain at sunrise to need a headlamp while traveling.
-Headlamps can be really helpful while traveling and kids love having their own stuff and there have been many occasions during our travels where it’s been great for our kids to have their own headlamp.
+Headlamps can be really helpful while traveling and kids love having their stuff there have been many occasions during our travels where it’s been great for our kids to have their headlamps.

-I know what you’re thinking, what kind of kids gift is this?
+I know what you’re thinking, what kind of kids’ gift is this?
 But her eye out.
-My older kids loveee doing Mensa Puzzles while we’re traveling.
-They’re perfect for long car/bus/plane rides and it keeps us busy and engaged for hours!
-This gift is definitely suited to a certain type of kid and definitely don’t get this for the kind of kid who hates any schoolwork outside of school.
+My older kids love doing Mensa Puzzles while we’re traveling.
+They’re perfect for long car/bus/plane rides and they keep us busy and engaged for hours!
+This gift is suited to a certain type of kid and don’t get this for the kind of kid who hates any schoolwork outside of school.

 Unlike a plain old travel, journal, this travel journal shown below gives easy prompts for kids to track their travels more simply.